pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 .. attention::

    This guide *assumes* that you already have a project that you know how to build distributions for and *it lives on GitHub*.
-   This guide also assumes you have a pure Python project.
-If you have binary compoents, check out :ref:`cibuildwheel`.
+This guide also avoids details of building platform specific projects.
+If you have binary components, check out :ref:`cibuildwheel`'s GitHub Action examples.

 Saving credentials on GitHub
 ============================